 To prevent streaking, after waxing or damp mopping a hardwood floor, you should finish the job by buffing.

-Or you have forgotten to place clean doormats outside and inside the entrance areas ?
+Do you have dogs and cats?
+Or you have forgotten to place clean doormats outside and inside the entrance areas?

 The first thing you need to do as soon as you get hardwood installed in any room is to place clean doormats.